galaxykate/OSSTA-Zine/osta-zine.md

 **This zine is intended to help people making open-source tools for art (OSTAs) figure out how to manage their projects and communities, in a way that works for them.**

 Tools for art are a covenant between the creator of the tool, the people making art with it, and the people contributing to the tool.
 Everyone has implicit responsibilities towards everyone else, but when we break or betray those responsibilities, feelings get hurt and work is lost.
-Likewise, a community can develop when everyone feels like their contributions are valued, and that they value the contibutions of the other members.
+Likewise, a community can develop when everyone feels like their contributions are valued, and that they value the contributions of the other members.

 Open source art tools are different than some other forms of software development, because people are using it to create and run artwork that is deeply important to them.
 That can be exciting and rewarding, because they will show you all the wonderful things your tool can be used for.
 It is also terrifying, when you realize that you may have to think about whether their magnum opus can still run in 10 years!
 Your users spend their **time** and **love** to make art: it is up to you to respect both!